A Two-fold Randomization Framework for Impulse Control Problems: HJB Characterization of Randomized Impulse Control Problem and Verification Theorem

 \section{HJB Characterization of Randomized Impulse Control Problem and Verification Theorem}

 In this section, we provide the HJB characterization \eqref{eq:inf_st_HJB} for the randomized impulse control solution in Definition \ref{defn:rand-impulse} under a fixed randomization parameter \(\blambda=(\lambda_1,\lambda_2)\in(0,+\infty)^2\).
 With the help of an alternative randomization scheme \eqref{eq:mdp-jump-diff}, we then provide a verification theorem for \eqref{eq:inf_st_HJB}, which leads to the uniqueness of solution in Definition~\ref{defn:rand-impulse}.
+The proofs in this section follow standard arguments using dynamic programming principle and It\^{o}'s formula, therefore they are omitted here and can be found in \cite[Appendix A.2]{cao2025two}.